-Siridao is a small suburb surronded by Curca and Bambolim villages seperated by the River Zuari.
-This village is surrounded by the coconut trees.
+Siridao is a small suburb surrounded by Curca and Bambolim villages separated by the River Zuari.
+This village is surrounded by coconut trees.
 People also visit this place to spend some time on the nearest beach, which is also the best Picnic Spot.
-Most of the Catholic community lives here are either Toddy Tappers and Fisher folks.
+Most of the Catholic community lives here are either Toddy Tappers and Fisherfolks.

-The village has the main church of Santa Maria Magdalena, which was build in 1603. which later collapsed in 1869.
-Two statues from this church were than transferred to the chapel.
-In 1877, Chapel dedicated to Holy Souls (Santa Almas) and Our Lady Of Rosary was built at the same place and it was dignified to church in 1906.
-This church had developed cracks due to Koyna Earthquake in 1967 after which it was demolished to build the present Church of Our Lady Of Rosary in 1973.
+The village has the main church of Santa Maria Magdalena, which was built in 1603. which later collapsed in 1869.
+Two statues from this church were then transferred to the chapel.
+In 1877, Chapel dedicated to Holy Souls (Santa Almas) and Our Lady Of Rosary was built at the same place and it was dignified to the church in 1906.
+This church had developed cracks due to the Koyna Earthquake in 1967 after which it was demolished to build the present Church of Our Lady Of Rosary in 1973.